AMSAT-NA/PacSatFSKBoard/docs/Design.md

 	external active/standby control, this is an input that another entity must pull low to cause the board to go active.

-  - FAULT[12]\_N - Output from boardn, the processor is reporting an error.
+  - FAULT[12] - Output from boardn, the processor is reporting an error.
+    Positive logic (high is fault).

   - UMBILICAL\_ATTACHED - Input to the board, if high the satellite is in the launch vehicle.
 This inhibits transmit in hardware and causes